beverly-hills-money-gangster/DaikombatDesktop/README.md

 ## Gameplay

 The player spawns on the map and joins a death-match against other players online.
-The player who gets 20(configurable) kills first is declared the winner.
+The player who gets most kills first is declared the winner.
 Notable features:
 - Online mode
+- In-game text chat
-- In-game chat
+- In-game voice chat
 - Classes (tank, warrior, berserk, etc)
 - Leaderboard
 - Power-ups